icmccorm/site/index.md

 layout: about
 ---
 # Research
 The Rust programming language is incredibly popular because it is fast and can statically eliminate memory safety errors.
 However, most critical systems code is still written in C and C++.
 To interoperate with these applications, Rust developers need to use a set of [unsafe](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html) features that bypass Rust's safety restrictions.
 If these features are used incorrectly, they can cause unique types of bugs by breaking rules of Rust's aliasing model.
-[Miri], a Rust interpreter, is the only tool that can detect these bugs, but it is slow and does not support most foreign function calls.

-I am researching and designing methods for finding aliasing bugs in multi-language Rust applications.
-My goal is to leverage symbolic analysis to reduce the overhead of dynamic instrumentation and provide guarantees of soundness.
+[Miri](https://github.com/rust-lang/miri), a Rust interpreter, is the only tool that can detect these bugs, but it is slow and does not support most foreign function calls.
+I am researching and designing new tools for finding these aliasing bugs in multi-language Rust applications.

 ## Recent Publications
 {% assign preprint_pubs = site.publications | where: "category", "preprint" | sort: 'date' | reverse %}